 Soundbars are equipped with speaker drivers that are very small and hidden within their bodies.
 That’s why knowing about their sizes is difficult.
 But they are very critical for the acoustics of the room.
 So, does soundbar size matter?

-The size does matter to fill the room.
-As a general rule of thumb, the length of the soundbar (in inches) should be 18% of the room length and the left and right speaker drivers of the soundbar should not exceed more than 1 foot apart from the TV edges.
+The Soundbar size does matter to fill the room.
+As a general rule of thumb, the length of the soundbar (in inches) would be better if it is 18% of the room length and the edges of the soundbar should not exceed more than 1 foot apart from the TV edges.

 How Do You Know What Size Soundbar To Get?
 (In-depth Analysis)

 |Small (120X144)||26 inches (round figure)|

 |Medium(144X216)||39 inches (round figure)|

 Here I talked about two rules for the perfect soundbar size.

 - The soundbar would be better if its length is 18% of the room length